 Store at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Do not expose to direct heat.
 Protect from light; do not expose to direct sunlight.
 Do not shake.
 Prefilled syringes may be stored up to 25°C (77°F) for a maximum of 14 days; after removal from refrigerator, use within 14 days or discard.

 Vaccines (Live): Dupilumab may enhance the adverse/toxic effect of Vaccines (Live).
 Avoid combination

 Immunologic: Antibody development (5% to 16%; neutralizing: 2% to 5%)

 Local: Injection site reaction (6% to 18%)

 Gastrointestinal: Oral herpes simplex infection (4%), gastritis (2%), toothache (1%)

 Hematologic & oncologic: Eosinophilia (≤2%)

 Ophthalmic: Conjunctivitis (2% to 10%), eye pruritus (1%)

 Respiratory: Oropharyngeal pain (2%)

-<1%, postmarketing, and/or case reports: Anaphylaxis, eosinophilic granulomatosis with polyangiitis, eosinophilic pneumonitis, erythema nodosum, hypersensitivity reaction, keratitis, serum sickness, serum sickness-like reaction, vasculitis, xerophthalmia
+<1%, postmarketing, and/or case reports: Anaphylaxis, dry eye syndrome, eosinophilic granulomatosis with polyangiitis, eosinophilic pneumonitis, erythema nodosum, hypersensitivity reaction, keratitis, serum sickness, serum sickness-like reaction, significant cardiovascular event, vasculitis

 Concerns related to adverse effects: